Arbitrum

 Verification

-The Unruggable gateway Typescript prover implementation used for Arbitrum Nitro stack chains is EthProver.ts.
+The Unruggable gateway Typescript prover implementation used for Arbitrum chains implementing BoLD is EthProver.ts.

 Arbitrum utilises the same Patricia Merkle Trie structure as Layer 1 Ethereum for its storage and account tries.
 As such proof verification utilises SecureMerkleTrie.sol by proxy of our EthTrieHooks.sol library.